Rolls-Royce Corniche

 A Bentley version of the Corniche was also produced.
 It became known as the Bentley Continental from 1984 to 1995.

 The Corniche draws its name from the experimental 1939 Corniche prototype.
 The name originally comes from the French word corniche, a coastal road, especially along the face of a cliff, most notably the Grande Corniche along the French Riviera above the principality of Monaco.

+No other car conveyed an image of the idle rich better than the Corniche for its entire 30 year run of production.

 1939 experimental Corniche

 The first car with the Corniche nameplate was a 1939 prototype based on the Bentley Mark V, featuring coachwork designed in collaboration with several third parties, most prominent of which acclaimed French designer Georges Paulin, built by Parisian firm Carrosserie Vanvooren.

 It undertook 15,000 miles (24,000 km) of endurance testing in Continental Europe before being blown up by a bomb at a dock in Dieppe while awaiting shipment back to England.
 No production model was ever manufactured because of the onset of World War II, but the company registered the name for the future.
 The unique car was fully re-created by Bentley's Mulliner division to join the company's heritage fleet; construction of the recreation was completed in 2019.